 The price of snacks and meals at the airport varies depending on how much you purchase.
 The average price of snacks and meals is around ten dollars, which can add up fast if you buy a significant amount.

 Snacks, meals, and drinks from the airport usually cost about ten dollars.
-Some airlines offer free snacks in flight, but you still have to pay for meals or drinks and snack packs.
+Some airlines offer free snacks on flights, but you still have to pay for meals, drinks, and snack packs.
 The cost of meals and snacks can rack up fast.
 Fortunately, there are ways to save money at the airport.

-The main way to avoid buying meals and drinks at the airport is to bring your food.
-Most small snacks can get past security, such as fruits and vegetables, and having small snacks available will make you less tempted to purchase snacks from the airport and save you money in the process.
+The primary way to avoid buying meals and drinks at the airport is to bring your food.
+Most small snacks can get past security, such as fruits and vegetables, and having small snacks available will make you less tempted to purchase snacks from the airport and save you money.

 Another great way to stay full and save money on snacks is to eat lots of protein-filled snacks, such as protein bars.
-Protein will help you feel full for a more extended amount of time, lessening the chances of you getting hungry and buying food at the airport.
+Protein will help you feel full for an extended time, lessening your chances of getting hungry and buying food at the airport.
 If you need to stop at a layover, it’s recommended to pack snacks that can keep over time.
 The most popular snacks include nutrition bars and trail mix since they are filling and can last for days in a backpack.

 Parking at an airport isn’t ideal if you’re on a budget, but it’s doable with a few money-saving tips.
 The average cost for parking at an airport is anywhere from $42 to $273 for one week, and the prices vary depending on the airport and how long you want to park your car there.

-It’s recommended that you have someone drive you to the airport or take a taxi to avoid airport parking fees altogether.
-But if you do end up needing to park your car at the airport, then you can expect to pay around $42 to $273 for one week of parking.
+It’s recommended that someone drive you to the airport or take a taxi to avoid airport parking fees altogether.
+But if you do need to park your car at the airport, you can expect to pay around $42 to $273 for one week of parking.
 The prices might be a little more or less expensive depending on the airport and how long you park there, but there are ways to save money on parking for any circumstance.

-The best ways to save money on airport parking are to book parking in advance and look for any coupons.
-Reserving a long-term parking spot a month or so before your flight can save you a significant amount of money.
-It’s recommended that you contact the airport you plan to fly from to check advanced scheduling versus drive-up rates.
+The best ways to save money on airport parking are to book parking in advance and look for coupons.
+Reserving a long-term parking spot a month or so before your flight can save you significant money.
+You should contact the airport you plan to fly from to check advanced scheduling versus drive-up rates.